apioo/fusio-docker/README.md

 Also by default the hostname is `api.fusio.cloud` but you can adjust this via the env settings.

+## Worker

+Besides the database we set up also different worker instances to enable the usage of different programming languages.
+If you dont need support for these programming languages you can disable them in the configuration.
+Fusio will also work if these instances are not available.

 ### Run

-If you dont want/can use the `docker-compose` command you can create and link the needed containers also manually.
-Therefor you need to create the following
+If you dont want to use the `docker-compose` command you can create and link the needed containers also manually:
-containers:

 #### Mysql